Choreographer

 About

 Sara Silkin is a French-American-Tunisian artist who holds her BA from UCLA and her MFA from USC’s School of Cinematic Arts, where she was awarded The John Houston Directing Scholarship and Kodak Grant.
-She is currently the Artistic Director of the Glorya Kaufman Performing Arts Center at Vista Del Mar.
 She choreographed the Emmy-winning short film “Jibaro” from “Love, Death, & Robots.”
 She has collaborated with AI artist Refik Anadol on the LA Philharmonic’s 100th Anniversary at The Walt Disney Concert Hall.
+She has shown work at LACMA, The Ford Theater, and The Centre Pompidou.
 Sara has choreographed and movement directed for brands: Samsung, Nike, Converse, Sandro, and many more.
+She is currently the managing director of The Glorya Kaufman Performing Arts Center at Vista Del Mar

 Lost Mind